ajadv-dev/medals-app/README.md

 # 🏅 medals-app

 Welcome to **medals-app** — a lightweight, interactive web application for viewing Olympic Games medal statistics and rankings.
-The app is built with simplicity and performance in mind and is easily deployable via [GitHub Pages](https://ajadv-dev.github.io/medals-app/).
+The app is built with simplicity in mind and is easily deployable via [GitHub Pages](https://ajadv-dev.github.io/medals-app/).

 ---